 Are natural sugars better?

-Too much sugar, no matter in which food, is not good for your health, so it’s important to know how much is in the food and drink that you consume.
+Too much sugar, no matter in which food, is not good for health, so it’s important to know how much is in food and drink.

 How much sugar is in fruit juice?